adamschonewille/phys408OpticalCavity/LabNotebook.md

 | 300 $\pm$ 2| 6.32|

 How long would a tuning fork need to ring out at 440Hz to have the same quality factor? $$\tau = \frac{Q}{2\pi\nu} = \frac{1.92\times10^7}{2\pi*440Hz} = 1.93 \ \mathrm{Hours}$$
 Clearly, this is unreasonable.
-Typically tunning forks become inperceptabily loud in a matter of seconds, not hours.
+Typically tuning forks become imperceptibility loud in a matter of seconds, not hours.

 ### Confocal Cavity